PauseAI/pauseai-website/src/posts/learn.md

 ## Videos

+- [Kurzgesagt - A.I. ‐ Humanity's Final Invention?](https://www.youtube.com/watch?v=fa8k8IQ1_X0) (20 mins).
+The history of AI, and an introduction to the concept of superintelligence.
-- [Could AI wipe out humanity?](https://youtu.be/qzyEgZwfkKY?si=ief1l2PpkZ7_s6sq) (10 mins).
-The best introduction to the problem, from a down-to-earth perspective.
+- [80k hours - Could AI wipe out humanity?](https://youtu.be/qzyEgZwfkKY?si=ief1l2PpkZ7_s6sq) (10 mins).
+A great introduction to the problem, from a down-to-earth perspective.
 - [Superintelligent AI Should Worry You...](https://www.youtube.com/watch?v=xBqU1QxCao8) (1 min).
 The best super short introduction.
 - [Don't look up - The Documentary: The Case For AI As An Existential Threat](https://www.youtube.com/watch?v=U1eyUjVRir4) (17 mins).
 Powerful and nicely edited documentary about the dangers of AI, with many expert quotes from interviews.
 - [Countries create AI for reasons](https://youtu.be/-9V9cIixPbM?si=L9q6PF2D6h_EBEwF) (10 mins).
 Caricature of the race to a superintelligence and its dangers.